Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Summary and Conclusions

 \section{Summary and Conclusions}

 We presented two energy efficient techniques for a cognitive sensor network.
 First, a censoring scheme has been discussed where each sensor employs a censoring policy to reduce the energy consumption.
 Then a censored truncated sequential approach has been proposed based on the combination of censoring and sequential sensing policies.
-We defined our problem as the minimization of the maximum energy consumption per sensor subject to a global probability of false alarm and detection constraint.
-The optimal lower threshold is shown to be zero for the censoring scheme.
-Further, an explicit expression was given to find the optimal solution.
-We have further derived the analytical expressions for the underlying parameters in the censored sequential scheme and have shown that although the problem is not convex, a bounded two-dimensional search is possible.
-Further, we relaxed the lower threshold to obtain a line search problem in order to reduce the computational complexity.
-The analytical expressions under the lower threshold relaxation have been extracted and it has been proved that for a given local probability of false alarm and detection, the associated censoring rate is higher for the optimal censoring scheme than for censored sequential sensing.
-Furthermore, as $\pi_{0}$ tends to zero, the censored sequential approach has been shown to be always better than the censoring scheme.
+We defined our problem as the minimization of the maximum {average energy consumption per sensor} subject to a global probability of false alarm and detection constraint {for the AND and the OR rules}.
+The optimal lower threshold is shown to be zero for the censoring scheme {in case of the OR rule while for the AND rule the optimal upper threshold is shown to be infinity}.
+Further, an explicit expression was given to find the optimal solution {for the OR rule and in case of the AND rule a closed for solution is derived}.
+We have further derived the analytical expressions for the underlying parameters in the censored sequential scheme and have shown that although the problem is not convex, a bounded two-dimensional search is possible {for both the OR rule and the AND rule}.
+Further, {in case of the OR rule,} we relaxed the lower threshold to obtain a line search problem in order to reduce the computational complexity.

-Different scenarios regarding transmission and sensing cost as well as SNR, number of cognitive radios, number of samples and probability of detection constraints were simulated for low and high values of $\pi_{0}$.
+Different scenarios regarding transmission and sensing energy per sample as well as SNR, number of cognitive radios, {number of samples and detection performance constraints} were simulated for low and high values of $\pi_{0}$ { and for both the OR rule and the AND rule}.
 It has been shown that under the practical assumption of low-power radios, sequential censoring outperforms censoring.
-However as the transmission cost becomes much higher than the sensing cost, for a small number of sample observations and high $\pi_{0}$'s, the censoring scheme might slightly perform better than the sequential scheme in terms of energy efficiency.
-Further, it has been shown that the optimal ASN for low values of $\pi_{0}$ is lower than for high values and the same trend is also valid for the optimal censoring rate.
-We conclude that for high values of the sensing cost, despite its high computational complexity, the double threshold scheme becomes more attractive.
+We conclude that for high values of the sensing energy per sample, despite its high computational complexity, the double threshold scheme developed for the OR rule becomes more attractive. { Further, it is shown that as the sensing energy per sample increases compared to the transmission energy, the AND rule performs better than the OR rule, while for very low values of the sensing energy per sample, the OR rule outperforms the AND rule.}